sst/guide/_examples/how-to-use-sentry-to-monitor-your-serverless-app.md

 The `ApiEndpoint` is the API we just created.

 Let's test our endpoint with the [SST Console](https://console.sst.dev).
 The SST Console is a web based dashboard to manage your SST apps.
-[Learn more about it in our docs]({{ site.docs_url }}/console).
+[Learn more about it in our docs]({{ site.v2_url }}/console).

 Go to the **API** tab and click **Send** button to send a `GET` request.

-Note, The [API explorer]({{ site.docs_url }}/console#api) lets you make HTTP requests to any of the routes in your `Api` construct.
+Note, the [API explorer]({{ site.v2_url }}/console#api) lets you make HTTP requests to any of the routes in your `Api` construct.
 Set the headers, query params, request body, and view the function logs with the response.

 ![API explorer invocation response](/assets/examples/datadog/api-explorer-invocation-response.png)